Testimonials from Youth Sports Parents, Administrators & Coaches

 Thank you so much for sending me a copy of your book, “From Chump to Champ, How Individuals go from Good to Great”.
 I can hardly wait to read it.
 And you autographed it to me on the inside which means a lot.

-We have received much positive feedback on your presentations at conference.
+We have received much positive feedback on your presentations at the conference.
 You were listed in the top five presenters and came in second following Scott Hamilton which says a lot for a non-skating person.
 We appreciate your dedication, enthusiasm, and energy you bring to the PSA each year.
 You are awesome!

 Thanks again for the book and I hope to see you again soon.